AbdulHannanRaja95/LidDrivenCavity/Research Project/Findings.md

 # Findings

-The code solves 2D incompressible Navier Stokes Equations for Lid Driven Cavity Flow.
-The Navier Stokes Equation are fundamental Partifal
-Differential equation.The discretization Schemes are used to convert these partial differential eqautions into the solvable algebraic equations.
+The code solves 2D incompressible non dimensional form of Navier Stokes Equations for Lid Driven Cavity Flow.
+The Navier Stokes Equation are fundamental Partial Differential equation.The discretization Schemes are used to convert these partial differential eqautions into the solvable algebraic equations.

 # Numerical Solution of Navier Stokes Equation